joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-08-28-an-end-to-war.md

 We can compare the asymptotic prediction for $P(\text{no tie})$ to a computer simulation for different values of $s$ and $r$.

 When there are many different suits $s,$ we should expect to need many different ranks $r$ for a good prediction.
-This is because the probability of ranks with multiple pairs rises with the number of suits, and our calculation explicitly ignores that possibility.
-As the green dot shows, the asymptotic result is already quite good for the standard deck, accurate to within $\lt 6\%.$
+This is because the asymptotic model assumes that the density of any given rank will be low.
+As the black dot shows, the asymptotic result is already quite good for the standard deck, accurate to within $\lt 6\%.$

 ![](/img/2020-08-28-P-no-tie-1000000-black.png
 ){: width="600px" class="image-centered"}